revloc02/dndMarkdown/colver-5e-homebrew.md

 Frequently, it takes a coven of witches, a circle of druids, or an order of wizards weeks of planning, preparation and concentration to perform more powerful magics.

 While these magics may be available to players, it is not quick, easy, or cheap.
 Commissioning a high-level spell is like embarking on a construction project, with all the complications that go with it.

-#### Downtime

-As a result of the slower resting, there is a greater emphasis on downtime.
-Players should be encouraged to establish a home base, carouse the city at night, and build connections in new locations.

-#### Feats, Boons, and Blessings

-After reaching level 6, players may still reach milestones while adventuring.
-At the DM's discretion, in place of awarding further levels, they may grant additional Feats, Boons or Blessings.
-Players may also specifically train or go questing to specifically gain new Feats, Boons, or Blessings.

-### Beyond Level 6

-While the rules state that level 6 is the default level cap, that cap is not set in stone.
-Rules are made to be broken.

-Fiction is full of stories of those who reached the peaks of human achievement and still wanted more.
-The Lich is the quintessential example.
-Faced with the fragility of mortality and the limitations of their own magical ability, the Lich goes to extreme measures to break those barriers that hold back those with weaker stomachs and fewer ambitions.

-Great power awaits those who dare to seek it.